N6UDP/SteamDiscordTTSBot/Readme.md

-# Hacky Steam Chat -> Discord TTS Bot
+# Hacky Steam Chat -> Discord Voice channel TTS Bot
 This works if you are me or have a fair bit of know-how.

 ## Dependencies